idaholab/moose/modules/contact/doc/content/syntax/Contact/index.md

 ## `System` Parameter

-Historically, contact enforcement based on multiple MOOSE systems has been available.
-The original system used the DiracKernel system, but more recenlty, the Constraint system has been used, and provides a more robust approach and is recommended.
-The `system` parameter is required, and specifies which of these systems to use.
-The DiracKernel system will be removed shortly, and when it is, this parameter will no longer be required.
+The `system` parameter is deprecated and currently defaults to `Constraint`.

 ## Example Input syntax id=example